Camino Recipe: Monk’s Ears – Orellas

 Take them out of the oil and place them on a plate with kitchen paper (to soak some of the oil).
 Once dry/cooler, dust with icing sugar.

-Enjoy our Entroido Camino recipe with a cup of coffee, chocolate or a tea!
+Enjoy our Entroido Camino food recipe with a cup of coffee, chocolate or a tea!

 For more information about the Camino de Santiago, Camino festivals or to book your holiday contact our travel specialists